Joseph-Burke/Tic-Tac-Toe/README.md

 ## Live Demo

-For a live demo of this project, visit this [repl.it](https://repl.it/@JosephBurke2/Tic-Tac-Toe#bin/main.rb)
+For a live demo of this project, visit this [repl.it](https://repl.it/@JosephBurke2/Tic-Tac-Toe#bin/main.rb).

+There are no pre-requisites to enjoy the game through this method.

-## Getting Started
+## Local Installation

+### Prerequisites

+If you prefer to download the project, you will need to have Ruby already installed on your machine.
+For more information on how to install Ruby, follow [this link](https://www.ruby-lang.org/en/downloads/).

+### Installation Instructions

 To get your own copy of our project simply clone the repository to your local machine.

-**Step 1**: Type the following command into a git shell
+**Step 1**: Using the Command Line, navigate into the location where you would like to have the repository.
+Then enter the following line of code:

 _git clone <https://github.com/Joseph-Burke/Tic-Tac-Toe>_

-**Step 2**: Using the Command Line, navigate into the downloaded repository by entering the following command:
+**Step 2**: Once the repo has been cloned, navigate inside it by entering the following command:

 _cd Tic-Tac-Toe_